inference-asia/visionext/README.md

 ## Face Gallery

-`visionext-faces` recognizes people from photos you provide.
-One sub-folder per person, named with the identity you want in `event.identity`, mounted read-only at `/gallery`:
+`visionext-faces` recognizes people from photos you provide: one sub-folder per person, named with the identity you want in `event.identity`, mounted read-only at `/gallery`:

 ```
 gallery/